json-everything/json-everything-docs/_docs/schema/examples/custom-vocabs.md

 ## Registering the Keyword {#example-schema-vocabs-register-keyword}

+If you're keen on creating a vocabulary, go on to the next section.
+Otherwise, keep reading.

 Now that we have the keyword, we need to tell the system about it.

 ```c#